cabanesc/DM_FLOATS/README.md

 14. You will need pdflatex to create reports.
 As an alternative, it is possible to compile .tex online : overleaf  https://fr.overleaf.com/

-15. Modify config_template.txt and save it to config.txt
+15. Copy config_template.txt to config.txt.
+Modify config.txt

+16. Copy init_path_template.m to init_path.m.
+Modify init_path.m if necessary

 16. Modify rdir in MAIN_template.m